CosmWasm/sylvia-book/src/basics/execute.md

 }
 ```

-You can see that `App` will return new type
+You can see that `App` will return a new type
 [`AppResponse`](https://docs.rs/cw-multi-test/latest/cw_multi_test/struct.AppResponse.html) from
 cw_multi_test rather then `Response`.
-As for the body of this method it is important to pass
+As for the body of this method, it is important to pass
 `sender` as [`execute_contract`](https://docs.rs/cw-multi-test/latest/cw_multi_test/trait.Executor.html#method.execute_contract) requires it.
-We will again pass empty slice as funds as we don't want to deal with it right now.
+We will again pass the empty slice as `funds` as we don't want to deal with it for now.
-We call `map_err` here trying to
+We call `map_err` here, trying to
 [`downcast`](https://docs.rs/anyhow/1.0.66/anyhow/struct.Error.html#method.downcast) the error to
 `ContractError`.

-Now that proxy is ready let's add new multitest.
+Now that proxy is ready, let's add a new multitest.
-Our scenario will be error case.
-Unauthorized user will try to add itself as an admin to the
+Our scenario will be an `error case`.
+An unauthorized user will try to add themselves as an admin
-contract which should fail.
+to the contract, which should fail.

 ```rust,noplayground
 use cosmwasm_std::Addr;